The Bankrate promise

 The answer really depends on your personal circumstances.
 “If you’re concerned a recession is coming, it’s generally better to sell now instead of waiting,” says Jade Lee-Duffy, a Realtor with TXR Homes in San Diego.
 However, “selling during a recession might be beneficial if you’re looking to downsize or rent.
 This could cut your overall costs, and you could put the proceeds into a retirement account, go on vacation or invest.”

 Remember, recessions typically bring with them job losses and general belt tightening, which can severely limit the number of house-hunters looking to buy.
 More buyers will be able to afford a home, and qualify for a mortgage, before the recession becomes official than after.

 Tips to sell your home

 If you’ve considered the pros and cons and decided to put your home on the market, here are some steps you can take to get the best deal possible.

-- Find a good agent: Advice and guidance from a professional real estate agent can be invaluable, particularly amid a hot or unpredictable housing market.
-Take the time to interview several candidates, and ask friends or family members to recommend agents they’ve had a good experience with.
+- Find a good local agent: Advice and guidance from a professional real estate agent can be invaluable, particularly amid a hot or unpredictable housing market.
+Take the time to interview several candidates in your area, and ask friends or family members to recommend agents they’ve had a good experience with.
 “A Realtor can help you create a game plan to get your home organized and in shape to present it in the most favorable light,” says Jen Horner, a Realtor with Masters Utah Real Estate.

 - Make repairs if needed: To help land the best offer for your home, make necessary repairs.
 “Sellers need to understand that they only have one chance to make a first impression,” she says.
 “Your Realtor can walk the property with you and make suggestions for preparing your home to hit the market.”